sccanright/binocular_pix2pix/README.md

 This repository contains the code, models, and supporting materials for a research project using a modified Pix2Pix model to synthesize depth-aware focal stacks from a single image input.
 The system uses a binocular (dual-camera) setup: with an EDoF (Extended Depth of Field) lens and a varifocal camera to generate depth-variant imagery.
 This project builds on the original [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) model, extending it for generating varifocal image stacks from a single EDoF input.

 ## Example Results:
-Presented and discussed in greater detail in the paper:
+Presented and discussed in greater detail in the research paper:
 **ADD PAPER AND SUPPLEMENT HERE**

 Data is presented as: EDoF image | Generated images | Ground truth images